 The high ecological values of the wetlands are coupled with extremely poor water quality in late summer that lead to fish kills and declines in visual amenity.
 The wetlands are managed for multiple purposes including waterbird habitat, flood and storm surge mitigation, visual amenity and the prevention of fish kills.

-Management of the Vasse Wonnerup Wetlands is coordinated by the Vasse Estuary Technical Working Group (VETWG).
-The VETWG is chaired by the Department of Water with representatives from the Departments of Fisheries, Parks and Wildlife, the Water Corporation, the City of Busselton, Busselton Water, West Australian Fishing Industry Council, Recfish WA and GeoCatch.
+Management of the Vasse Wonnerup Wetlands is coordinated by the Vasse Wonnerup Wetlands Partnership (formerly VETWG).
+The Partnership is chaired by the Department of Water and Environmental Regulation with representatives from the Department of Fisheries, Parks and Wildlife services, Water Corporation, City of Busselton, Busselton Water, West Australian Fishing Industry Council, Recfish WA and GeoCatch.

-The main activities to be coordinated by the VETWG over the next three years include:
+The main activities over the next three years include:

 • Establishing management objectives for the Vasse Wonnerup wetlands in consultation with key stakeholders and the community